Symphogear: Supporting characters

-The commander of Special Disaster Response Team Section Two.
-He is also Tsubasa's uncle (officially), her older half-brother (biologically), and a fan of action movies.
+The commander of Special Disaster Response Team Section Two, Genjūrō is Section Two's mentor figure and a fan of action movies.
+He is Tsubasa's uncle and her biological older half-brother.
 His physical strength is strong enough to deflect Tsubasa's Symphogear and her Armed Gear alone.
 After the first attack by Chris, he becomes Hibiki's teacher in martial arts at her request.
 He blames himself for his agents not being able to find Chris when she was kidnapped by Finé two years ago, but Genjūrō and Chris make up and she willingly cooperates with Tsubasa and Hibiki under Genjūrō's supervision only.
-He starts to get suspicious of Ryōko's activities.